FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 >
 > I know a lot of crypto people who do not like JWT.
 I don't know one who does.

-JWTs can be hard to use well, but they’re still common.
+Despite some negative sentiment, JWTs are a powerful and secure method of managing identity and authorization -- they simply need to be used properly.
 They have other benefits too, they’re flexible, [standardized](https://tools.ietf.org/html/rfc7519), stateless, portable, easy to understand, and extendable.
 They also have libraries to help you generate and consume them in almost every programming language.

 This article will help make sure your JWTs are unassailable.
-It'll cover how you can securely integrate tokens into your systems.
-I'm going to recommend the most secure options.
+It'll cover how you can securely integrate tokens into your systems by illustrating the most secure options.

 However, every situation is different.
 You know your data and risk factors, so please learn these best practices and then apply them using judgement.
-I wouldn't advise a bank to follow the same security practices as a 'todo' SaaS application; take your needs into account when implementing these recommendations.
+A bank shouldn't follow the same security practices as a 'todo' SaaS application; take your needs into account when implementing these recommendations.

+One additional note regarding the security of JWTs is that they are similar in many respects to other signed data, such as SAML assertions.
+While JWTs are often stored in a wider range of locations than SAML tokens are, it is always recommended that you protect any signed tokens with the a high degree of diligence.

 ## Definitions

-* creator: the system which creates the JWTs.
+* **creator**: the system which creates the JWTs.
 In the world of OAuth this is often called an Authorization Server or AS.
-* consumer: a system which consumes a JWT.
+* **consumer**: a system which consumes a JWT.
 In the world of OAuth this is often called the Resource Server or RS.
 These consume a JWT to determine if they should allow access to a Protected Resource such as an API.
-* client: a system which retrieves a token from the creator, holds it, and presents it to other systems like a consumer.
+* **client**: a system which retrieves a token from the creator, holds it, and presents it to other systems like a consumer.
-* claim: a piece of information asserted about the subject of the JWT.
+* **claim**: a piece of information asserted about the subject of the JWT.
 Some are standardized, others are application specific.

 ## Out of scope

-In this article, we'll only be discussing signed JWTs.
+This article will only be discussing signed JWTs.
 Signing of JSON data structures is [standardized](https://tools.ietf.org/html/rfc7515).
 There are also standards for [encrypting JSON data](https://tools.ietf.org/html/rfc7516) but signed tokens are more common, so we'll focus on them.
-When I refer to a JWT in this article, I'm talking about a signed token, not an encrypted one.
+Therefore, references to JWTs in this article will all be to signed tokens, not an encrypted ones.

 ## Security considerations